Vessels and Field Equipment

 The 24' x 8' R/V Osprey (Glass Boat Works, Exmore, VA) is named after the school's mascot - a coastal bird of prey and symbol of strength and agility in the coastal environment.
 This vessel provides an excellent platform for research and teaching activities throughout the river and bay systems.

-The Osprey maintains the relatively shallow draft required of research in the estuary and is also capable of some limited near-shore oceanographic work.
+The Osprey maintains the relatively shallow draft required of research in the estuary and is also used for shallow water survey work.
 The Osprey has a davit-winch system used to deploy bottom grabs, coring devices and water quality instruments.

 The R/V Zostera is perfect for shallow water estuarine work as well as for trailering to freshwater lakes and the upper reaches of tidal freshwater rivers.